zeldaret/botw/Contributing.md

 Make sure you have the C++ and the CMake Tools extensions installed and enabled.
 And then just answer "yes" when you're asked whether you would like CMake Tools to configure IntelliSense for you.

+In certain circumstances, VSCode may silently attempt to set the build type to Debug.
+Make sure the build type is set to RelWithDebInfo (and not Debug); otherwise the entire build will mismatch.

 ### CLion

 CLion interacts with CMake directly, so you need to make sure CLion's build profile is configured correctly.